Initiative on Cities: Civic Technology

 The Initiative convened a series of workshops on effective practices in city/university/industry “smart cities” collaboration, with support from the National Science Foundation.
-It has also led research on the field of public interest technology, with support from the Public Interest Technology University Network, of which Boston University is a member.
+It has also led research in the field of public interest technology, with support from the Public Interest Technology University Network, of which Boston University is a member.

 Boston Research

 As a major urban university with a longstanding commitment to its home city, research in, on and with the City of Boston and Bostonians is a key priority.
-The Initiative has supported and led research on a wide variety of issues that concern Boston residents, including the region’s high housing costs, racial inequality, the changing climate, and youth engagement practices.
+The Initiative has supported and led research on various issues concerning Boston residents, including the region's high housing costs, racial inequality, the changing climate, and youth engagement practices.

 Education

 Experiential Learning

 The Initiative runs place-based experiential learning programs for hundreds of Boston University undergraduate and graduate students, via its MetroBridge program and summer internships.
-MetroBridge, which launched in 2018, sources projects from cities for students to undertake as class projects across a wide variety of academic departments.
+MetroBridge, launched in 2018, sources projects from cities for students to undertake as class projects across various academic departments.
 By 2022, MetroBridge had served more than 1,000 students at Boston University.

-The Initiative’s paid summer internship & fellowship program matches students with roles in local governments to work on issues such as racial equity, housing, sustainability, and innovation.
+The Initiative's paid summer internship & fellowship program matches students with roles in local governments to work on issues such as racial equity, housing, sustainability, and innovation.
 Host cities have included Boston MA, Chelsea MA, Providence RI, Sydney, Australia and Manchester, UK.

 The Initiative also runs the year-long National League of Cities (NLC) Menino Fellowship program.
-It was created by the National League of Cities to honor Menino, who had helped to found the NLC Institute for Youth, Education and Families in 2000, and includes a paid semester-long internship for a Boston University undergraduate student with the NLC in Washington DC.
+The National League of Cities created it to honor Menino, who had helped to found the NLC Institute for Youth, Education and Families in 2000 and includes a paid semester-long internship for a Boston University undergraduate student with the NLC in Washington, DC.

 Urban Studies Minor

-The Initiative created Boston University’s Urban Studies minor, which is administered by the Boston University Department of Political Science.
-The Initiative on Cities awards a student prize each year to a graduating seniors minoring in Urban Studies.
+The Initiative created Boston University's Urban Studies minor, which the Boston University Department of Political Science administers.
+The Initiative on Cities awards a student prize to a graduating senior minoring in Urban Studies each year.

 Doctoral Programs

-The Initiative supports doctoral students across Boston University leading original research on cities and urban populations by providing research stipends and supporting peer learning opportunities.
-It also is part of BU URBAN, an interdisciplinary PhD program which prepares students in Biogeoscience, Environmental Health, and Statistics to tackle urban environmental challenges.
+The Initiative supports doctoral students across Boston University, leading original research on cities and urban populations by providing research stipends and supporting peer learning opportunities.
+It is also part of BU URBAN, an interdisciplinary PhD program which prepares students in Biogeoscience, Environmental Health, and Statistics to tackle urban environmental challenges.

 Global Engagement

-The Initiative on Cities engages with urban academic institutes, think tanks and mayors around the world.
-In 2017, it partnered with the UK-based Centre for Cities to host the UK-International Metro Mayors Summit, which brought a cohort of US mayors to London for a three day convening with the first directly elected mayors of metropolitan regions in the UK.
+The Initiative on Cities engages with urban academic institutes, think tanks and mayors worldwide.
+In 2017, it partnered with the UK-based Centre for Cities to host the UK-International Metro Mayors Summit, which brought a cohort of US mayors to London for a three-day convening with the first directly elected mayors of metropolitan regions in the UK.
 In 2019, the Initiative worked with a coalition of big city housing commissioners and Enterprise Community Partners to host the Global Innovations in Urban Housing conference.
 From 2017 to 2020, it ran an executive education program on cities for the global design firm, Arup, with in-depth site work in Boston, Hangzhou, and Singapore.